PLEASE BE AWARE OUR PHONES ARE TEMPORARILY DOWN

 You may already be familiar with Attention Deficit Hyperactivity Disorder, or ADHD, and the symptoms associated with the diagnosis.
 If a child struggles with inattention, hyperactivity, impulsivity, and/or difficulty managing emotions then the question of ADHD can start to surface.
 The next course of action may be to consult with the pediatrician, school professional or a mental health professional.
 What may not be as obvious is that ADHD symptoms can mimic those of other diagnoses.
 ADHD is often present along with another condition, this is known as comorbidity.

-Anxiety Disorder is an example of a condition that may have very similar symptoms to ADHD.
+Anxiety, Depression, Bipolar Disorders is an example of a condition that may have very similar symptoms to ADHD.
 An Anxiety Disorder is more than just feeling anxious, it includes having excessive worry about a variety of situations over the course of time.
 Up to 30 percent of children with ADHD may also meet the criteria for diagnosis of an Anxiety Disorder.

 How do we know which is which?